“Why isn’t there more information about diastasis recti?”

 This is a question that I get a lot!
 How can this medical condition be so prominent in women, men and children, yet most people have never heard of it?
 How can 98% of women who have had babies have some form of diastasis without it being diagnosed?

 I am a Physical Therapist.
-I was a high-level athlete into my twenties and I have great body awareness.
+In my twenties, I was a high-level athlete and had great body awareness.
 I had no idea that this was what was causing my post-baby belly and contributing to my back pain, stress incontinence, and pelvic instability.
 People who know much less about the body are even less likely to figure it out.
 Why?

 Plastic surgery is not the answer either.
 First of all, it is not covered by your insurance most of the time, even when you are having serious pain and medical complications.
 Second of all, if you simply stitch muscle tissue together or insert mesh to hold the wall together and do nothing to change what caused the problem in the first place then it will slowly separate again.
 I have had 5 women in the past year in my workshops who had mesh inserted or plastic surgery to repair their tummy and then came to me months or years later.
 All of them had a separated their abdominal wall again.
 Surgery is good for extra skin but it is not the answer to fix the core muscle problem.